 One of the distinctive features of the Parish is the narrow lanes.
-Even the principal north-south route through the Parish along the floor of Fawkham Valley is narrow (in some places allowing only single lane traffic) and is without footways for most of its length.
+Even the principal north-south route through the Parish along the floor of Fawkham Valley is narrow (in some places allowing only single lane traffic), is without footways for most of its length and may be classified as a rural lane.
 These narrow, curving, mostly sunken, lanes are edged with hedges, trees and boundary banks.
-The rural character is emphasised by the absence of formal footpaths, street lights and, with some exceptions, highway clutter.
+The rural character is emphasised by the absence of formal footways, street lights and, with some exceptions, highway clutter.

 The pattern of routes across the Parish dates back over the centuries.
-Three Gates Road, Sun Hill, Scudders Hill, Manor Lane, Michaels Lane, Fawkham Green Road, Rogers Wood Lane, Crowhurst Lane, Castle Hill and Valley Road/Fawkham Road (which has altered its course around the church) are all present on maps from the 18th and 19th Century and PRoW SD223 is an ancient hollow way which used to be the main route to West Yoke and Ash.
+Three Gates Road, Sun Hill, Scudders Hill, Manor Lane, Michaels Lane, Fawkham Green Road, Rogers Wood

+Lane, Crowhurst Lane, Castle Hill and Valley Road/Fawkham Road (which has altered its course around the church) are all present on maps from the 18th and 19th Century and PRoW SD223 is an ancient hollow way which used to be the main route to West Yoke and Ash.